 Being likeable has its benefits — you'll have an easier time scoring your dream job and making friends.
-Recently, some Redditors shared some advice for making yourself more likeable.
+Recently, Redditors shared some advice for making yourself more likeable.
 Here are some of the top tips:

 - They smile — a lot.
 Seeing a smile makes other people happy, so if you're smiling when you're interacting with someone, he'll find you easy to like and friendly.